Bosnian Genocide Through the Lens of Waller’s "Becoming Evil"

 Waller explains the willingness to commit genocide first through in-group vs out-group bias.
 Individuals gravitate towards communities; often of others who look or believe the same as themselves.
 Given the right conditions, it is not difficult for various groups to be manipulated into believing other groups pose an existential threat to their own.
 The threat presented by an out-group increase when the differences between groups are amplified and they are portrayed to have very few similarities.
 The perception of these differences often also leads to prejudices that can result in discrimination and violence.
 Waller writes that "We evaluate in-group members more positively, credit them more for their successes, hold them less accountable for their failures... and find them more persuasive than out-group members" (p.175).
 This is not innately genocidal, but Waller goes on to explain how it can lead to group-based violence.
 It develops into "collective identity, social obligation, and group commitment" and can "easily evoke suspicion of, hostility towards, and competition with an out-group" (p.178).
 And it may "even translate into collective violence or a genocidal imperative as they are used to forge in-group solidarity and undermine the normal inhibitions against killing out-group strangers" (p.
 178).

 Fragmentation of political identities, religions and colonial expansion into other continents created a vast number of opposing groups and multiplied the potential for them to come into conflict and create division among and bias against one another.
 This huge variety of groups with opposing cultures and views enables political discrimination and exclusion, but also creates perceived differences and prejudices between groups, solidifies group loyalty, and forms bias that could be used to dehumanize, blame, and justify violence against out-groups.

-Ethan Walton is an Early Warning Analyst & Communications Coordinator
+Ethan Walton is a Genocide Watch Communications Coordinator

 The views and opinions expressed are those of the authors and do not necessarily reflect the official policy or position of Genocide Watch.